akauppi/GroundLevel-firebase-es/packages/backend/APPROACH.md

 ## Testing Security Rules

 The `firebase-jest-testing` library allows us to run the tests as-if they wouldn't change the database, when access is allowed.
-Since we only test **whether we have access** to certain fields, there is no benefit in being able to change the data.

->NOTE: If this approach feels welcome to you, [PLEASE LOBBY](https://github.com/firebase/firebase-js-sdk/issues/2895) to the Firebase architects to make Firestore emulator provide read-only access.

-## Using the same back-end emulator also for the front end

-Ideally, the backend is not aware of the front-end, at all.

-The `npm run start` line in the `package.json` is an exception.
-It launches the emulators in a way that is suitable also for front-end development.

-This allows us to:

-- only use one kind of emulator configuration; not two

-The front-end package sniffs, whether the Firebase Emulators are already running (port 4000 responds), and uses the existing instance if there is one.
+## Waking up Cloud Functions

+The Firebase Emulators (`firebase-tools` 9.16.0) leave Cloud Functions "resting" after launch.

+This is tedious, and causes initial tests easily to time out.
+We've counteracted this with:

+- as part of the functions themselves, if emulation is detected, the functions are triggered so that they wake up.

+This wake-up happens *after* Emulators have opened port 4000 for shop, so tests don't have an easy mechanism to know when Cloud Functions really have woken up.

+This is not a problem with manual use (starting `npm run start` in one terminal; moving to another; executing tests with `npm run test:fns:...`), but it does bother `npm test`.
+We'd need to place something like `sleep 7` (seconds) in the command to have `npm test` launch safely - and any such constant delays are normally a no-no. Changed `npm test` so that it -- for now -- requires Firebase Emulators already to have been started, in the background.

+### Deeper analysis

+Why do Cloud Functions take up to 5..6 s to wake up, if executed under Docker?

+Are Firebase aware of this - something like 100's ms wake-up time would not cause these problems, but multiple seconds do.

+### Implications to CI

+Left CI out of this.
+It runs in its own environment (not under Docker) and performance is better.

+It matters slightly if the timings are off, but as long as the tests pass within timeout limits, CI does its job.